prebid/Prebid.js/adops.md

 #Line Item Setup

+> It can be helpful to understand [how Prebid.js helps simplify line item setup]() before implementing these steps.

 In this section, we’ll help you start creating the line items to target the bids being passed into your ad server by prebid.js.

 Note: for the rest of this document, we assume you’ll create ≈10 line items in $0.50 increments from $0.50 to $5.